-4. CONUS Deployments
+4. Continental United States (CONUS) Deployments

-a.
+- a.
 COs of units scheduled for a deployment inside CONUS for which postal support is desired are responsible for ensuring prior coordination is made with their installation postal officer (Attn: Operations).
 They are also responsible for ensuring that written notification of the upcoming deployment is submitted to their installation postal officer (Attn: Operations) as discussed in chapter 9, paragraph 3a of this Order.
-Installation postal officers cannot route a unit's mail prior to receipt of the unit commander's written MRR.
+Installation postal officers cannot route a unit's mail prior to receipt of the unit commander's written MRR. - b.

-- b.
 FPO addresses shall not be used for unit deployments inside CONUS.
 Normally, all units deploying to locations within CONUS will maintain the use of their CONUS address throughout the duration of their deployment.
 Correspondents of deployed personnel must write to them using the unit's official CONUS mailing address.
 Any modification of the content or format of the address or use of an unauthorized address is prohibited and will only serve to delay mail processing/delivery. - c.
 To help assure all mail can be forwarded as efficiently as possible, COs must ensure all deploying personnel who are attached to other units for the deployment, check out with their parent command's mailroom and check in with their temporary command's mailroom (this process must be reversed when they return to their parent command). - d.
-Deploying unit commanders must also ensure that properly appointed and adequately trained unit mail clerks and section mail orderlies are assigned to both the forward deployed element(s) and rear parties as outlined in chapter 9, paragraph 3c of this Order.
+Deploying unit commanders must also ensure that properly appointed and adequately trained unit mail clerks and section mail orderlies (at least two each) are assigned to both the forward deployed element(s) and rear parties as outlined in chapter 9, paragraph 3c of this Order.
 All mail for deployed units will be processed as outlined in chapter 9, paragraph 3e of this Order. - e.
 Prior to the unit's departure, the Installation postal officer will contact the civilian/military postal officials in the deployed area to alert them of the unit's impending arrival date and to discuss pertinent details of the unit's deployment to that area.
-Upon arrival in the deployed area, unit postal officers must make immediate liaison with the serving post office in that area to arrange for the receipt, processing, and delivery of incoming mail; and the acceptance and dispatch of outgoing mail.
-Failure to make immediate liaison with the serving post office can lead to delays in the delivery of the unit's mail. - f.
-If significant problems are experienced with the timely receipt of mail while deployed, unit postal officers should immediately contact their serving post office in the deployed area and their installation postal officer (Attn: Operations) for assistance.
-They should be prepared to provide detailed information regarding the specific nature and extent of the problem.
+Upon arrival in the deployed area, unit postal officers must make immediate liaison with the servicing post office in that area to arrange for the receipt, processing, and delivery of incoming mail; and the acceptance and dispatch of outgoing mail.
+Failure to make immediate liaison with the servicing post office can lead to delays in the delivery of the unit's mail.